hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

   quasi-Newton approach to solve the optimisation problem.

-### Concrete implementation of the artistic style transfer algorithm
+#### Notebook 6: Concrete implementation of the artistic style transfer algorithm

-Since Gatys et al. is a very exciting paper, there exist many open source implementations of the algorithm online.
-One of the most popular and general purpose ones is by [Justin Johnson and implemented in Torch](https://github.com/jcjohnson/neural-style).
+Since [Gatys et al. (2015)][arxiv-neural-style-gatys-etal] is a very exciting paper, there exist many open source implementations of the algorithm online.
+One of the most popular and general purpose ones is by [Justin Johnson and implemented in Torch][github-neural-style-torch].
 I've instead followed a [simple example in Keras][keras-neural-style] and expanded into [a fully-fledged notebook][notebook-6] that explains many details step by step.
-I've reproduced it below.
+I've reproduced it below in its entirety.

 TODO: Start with some initial comments on why the following are needed.
 Notice it doesn't require a lot of packages.